Snazzie/PlexOnArm/README.md

 1. Launch the application
 2. Click "Continue to Web Client" on the welcome screen
 3. Log in to your Plex account
-4. Ensure `Use alternate streaming protocol for video playback` is disabled.
+4. If you're using plex, ensure `Use alternate streaming protocol for video playback` is disabled.
 Settings > Plex Web > Debug > Use alternate streaming protocol for video playback
 5. Enjoy your media!

 ## Installation